isuruwa/TG-SCRAPPER/README.md

 2.Auto Stop Script Added .

-3.Create Virtual Environments Feature Added .
+3.Self Creating Virtual Environments Feature Added .

 4.More Features Will be Added with future stable versions .